 Primary Structure of Dicot Root

-• The xylem bundles vary from 2-6 in number.
-They may be diarch, triarch, tetrarch, pentarch or hexarch.
+- The xylem bundles vary from 2-6 in number, i.e., They may be diarch, triarch, tetrarch, pentarch or hexarch.

-• Pericycle gives rise to lateral roots and secondary meristem (cambium and phellogen).
+- Pericycle gives rise to lateral roots and secondary meristem (e.g., cambium and phellogen).

-- Consists of closely packed elongated cells with thin walls that usually lack of cuticle and stomata.
+- Consists of closely packed elongated cells with thin walls that usually lack a cuticle and stomata.

-- In some dicot thickened outer walls occur in root parts growing in air.
+- In some dicotyledons thickened outer walls occur in root parts growing in air.

-- The root epidermis (Piliferours layer) rhizodermis or epiblema is typically uniseriate.
+- The root epidermis (also known as Piliferours layer, rhizodermis, or epiblema) is typically uniseriate.

 - Most of the epidermal cells extend out in the form of tubular unicellular root hairs.